dsowsy/dask-holdem-simulator/README.md

 I spent a day researching some of the things I could do and settled on Dask. https://github.com/dask/dask

+# Obstacles encountered
+- Rule enforcement
+- Pub-sub communication
+- Lack of clarity in determining where and how to calculate hand strength and how if all AI players should be calculating hand strength at the same time to make the best use of GPU.

 Given my track record of taking on rather thorny multi-year projects and not completing them I figured I’d give myself hackathon conditions and see what I could come up with as a best-effort.